alphagov/publishing-api/doc/publishing-application-examples.md

   }
 ```

-## Versioning
+## LockVersioning

-The response body contains the current version of the content item for GET and PUT `/v2/content/:content_id` endpoints.
-This allows the publishing application to track the updated draft version, this is can in turn be used in an optional previous_version request parameter to prevent conflicting updates from overwriting content. ie.
+The response body contains the current lock version of the content item for GET and PUT `/v2/content/:content_id` endpoints.
+This allows the publishing application to track the updated draft lock version, this is can in turn be used in an optional previous_version request parameter to prevent conflicting updates from overwriting content. ie.

 ```